proffapt/fERP/README.md

 > **Note** Not published on Chrome Web Store - they require a fee for publishing an extension, and I don't earn :).
 However, if you would like to support the development of the extension and help me get it published on the Chrome web store, you can consider donating to me via the following link: https://github.com/sponsors/proffapt.

-1. Clone this repo using `git clone https://github.com/proffapt/fERP`
-2. Open new tab and type `chrome://extensions` on search bar
+1. Open new tab and type `chrome://extensions` on search bar.
-3. Toggle the **DEVELOPER MODE** on top right corner
+2. Toggle the **DEVELOPER MODE** on top right corner.
-4. Click **LOAD UNPACKED** option, browse to the cloned folder and select the [extension-src/chrome](./extension-src/chrome) folder.
+3. Click **LOAD UNPACKED** option, browse to the cloned folder and select the [extension-src/chrome](./extension-src/chrome) folder.

 > **Warning** You have to select the whole folder not just any file.